-While reducing our direct energy footprint is our first priority, we have purchased offsets since 2007 for greenhouse gas emissions we haven’t yet eliminated.
-These include emissions from our U.S. facilities and employee commuting, as well as for the business travel for all North American associates.
-Since 2010 we have offset the emissions generated from shipping e-commerce orders to our customers.
-From 2010 to 2014 we partnered with GreenShipping and we now work with the non-profit Bonneville Environmental Foundation (BEF) to manage our offsets.
-To offset the emissions from our owned and operated facilities, we also invest in Green-E Climate Certified carbon offsets and Renewable Energy Certificates (RECs) through BEF.
+While reducing our direct energy footprint is our first priority, we have purchased offsets since 2007 for greenhouse gas emissions we have not yet been able to eliminate.
+These include emissions from our U.S facilities and employee commuting, as well as for the business travel for all North American associates.
+In addition, in 2010, we began offseting the emissions associated with shipping products that are purchased at thenorthface.com through a partnership with GreenShipping and we now work with the non-profit Bonneville Environmental Foundation for our offsets.
+To offset the emissions from our owned and operated facilities, we also invest in Green-E Climate Certified carbon offsets and Renewable Energy Certificates (RECs) through the non-profit Bonneville Environmental Foundation.

 The U.S. Environmental Protection Agency (EPA) honored our consistent offset of 100% of our U.S. energy use with Green Power Leadership Awards in 2012 and 2013.
-We were also commended for our climate education efforts through our partnership with the Hot Planet/Cool Athletes program.
-The EPA also recognized our promotion of green power usage to customers via signage at cash registers and in-store dressing rooms.
+Noting that green power purchasing is an integral and important feature of the company’s sustainability strategy, the EPA also commended our climate education efforts through the Hot Planet/Cool Athlete program.
+The EPA also highlighted our promotion of green power usage to customers via signage at cash registers and in-store dressing rooms.